-4. Keeping It in the Family
+4. Keeping it in the Family

-Once confirmation is granted, selling to a family member may look like a relatively easy option.
+Once probate is granted selling to a family member may look like a relatively easy option.
 However, it can work out to be more complicated than a sale to a stranger.
-This is due to the need to agree on a suitable price, work to a timeline, and the emotions which are sometimes involved.
+This is due to the need to agree on a suitable price, work to a timeline and the emotions which are sometimes involved.